IBD, Ulcerative Colitis and Crohn’s Disease Treatment

 (646) 962-2270

 At Weill Cornell Medicine, we understand that living with inflammatory bowel diseases like ulcerative colitis (UC) and Crohn’s disease can be physically and emotionally challenging.
-While medication is often the first treatment option, many people with UC and Crohn’s disease may require surgery.
+While medication is often the first treatment option, many people with IBD, UC and Crohn’s disease may require surgery.
 Our experts are here to provide the compassionate and targeted surgical treatment you want.

 Why Choose Weill Cornell Medicine for Surgery?